AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_4.md

 helm install profile task4-helm/profile/
 ```

-# STUCK: CURLING THE EXTERNAL IP OF THE NGINX LOADBALANCER RESULTS IN 404
+### STUCK: CURLING THE EXTERNAL IP OF THE NGINX LOAD BALANCER RESULTS IN 404

 ---